DCI Banks: Season One

 However, things get steamy between the pair, and they subsequently sleep together.
 Meanwhile, Banks receives a shock when a second body is found - that of local student Christina Aspen.

-The full episode, "Playing With Fire," is available for online viewing.
+The full episode, "Playing With Fire," is no longer available for online viewing.

 "Friend Of The Devil" airs Thursday, January 24 at 9 p.m. - In the third episode, Annie is called to the scene of a murder on Eastvale moor, and arrives to find a paralysed female in a wheelchair who had had her throat cut.